 Jessica Kirk (She/Her), Executive Director

 Jessica Kirk is a community organizer and cultural curator based in Toronto, whose creative practice is rooted in racial justice and community care.
 Jessica is the Executive Director at Wildseed Centre for Art & Activism, an artist-run centre that serves as fertile ground for Black creativity and organizing in the city.
 During her previous time at the Writers’ Union of Canada, she initiated BIPOC Writers Connect, a literary mentorship program for emerging Black, Indigenous and racialized writers.
 She is also co-founder of multidisciplinary collective Way Past Kennedy Road.
 Jess is a recent MA thesis graduate in Social Justice Education from the University of Toronto (OISE).
 Her writing has appeared in The Canadian Geographer, Cartographies of Blackness and Black Indigeneities, and This Magazine.

-Mila Natasha Mendez (She/They), Black Arts Fellowship Coordinator
+Mila Natasha Mendez (They/She), Black Arts Fellowship Coordinator (on Parental Leave)

 Mila Natasha Mendez is a first-generation queer Black Chinese-Trinidadian Canadian living in Tkaronto/Toronto.
 She is a performer and festival coordinator with Raging Asian Womxn Taiko Drummers (@rawtaiko), a coordinator for the Wildseed Black Arts Fellowship, a PhD candidate working in and with Black Feminisms at York University, and a lover of doughs, porridges and plants.
 Whether through performance, administration, academia, learning to grow food or cooking for community, Mila hopes to endeavour in the lineages of those who have laboured for our collective liberation.